6 Healthy Habits For Physical Wellness Month And Beyond

 Physical Wellness Month can be defined as an unofficial observance aimed at promoting healthy habits that foster physical wellness.
 Though not officially observed by public health authorities, Physical Wellness Month is typically observed annually in April, beginning with National Public Health Week.

-During Physical Wellness Month, healthcare organizations, community groups, wellness professionals, and others often promote activities and initiatives aimed at improving physical health.
-This can include encouraging physical exercise, good nutrition, mental well-being, and preventative care, among other healthy practices.
+During Physical Wellness Month, healthcare organizations, community groups, wellness professionals, and others often promote activities and initiatives aimed at finding different ways of improving physical health.
+This can include encouraging physical exercise, good nutrition, mental well-being, managing stress levels, and preventative care, among other healthy practices.

 Understanding the dimensions of wellness